Christianisation of Anglo-Saxon England: East Anglia, c. 604–630

+Burial site at Sutton Hoo, where both ship burials and Byzantine Christening spoons were found.

 The Christianisation of East Anglia took place during the early 7th century and was closely connected to the conversion in other Anglo-Saxon kingdoms.
 The process began under the reign of Rædwald, who ruled as a client king under the overlordship of Æthelberht of Kent.
 Rædwald was probably baptised in Kent as part of Æthelberht’s efforts to extend both political and religious influence over neighbouring kingdoms, though his conversion appears to have been largely nominal and politically motivated rather than the result of genuine religious conviction.
 According to Bede, Rædwald later reverted to pagan practices under the influence of his wife and maintained a form of religious syncretism, keeping altars to both Christ and the traditional gods.

 The limited impact of Rædwald’s conversion is reflected in the fact that his sons, Eorpwald and Sigeberht, were still heathen at the time of his death, which is usually dated to around 624.
 Rædwald’s temple reportedly remained standing into the reign of Ealdwulf, indicating that pagan worship continued locally for at least a generation after his death.
 The wealth and symbolism of the Sutton Hoo ship burial—often associated with Rædwald or a member of his dynasty have been interpreted as reflecting the persistence of traditional belief systems, possibly in conscious opposition to the spread of Christianity elsewhere in England.